crispinprojects/speakingcalendar/README.md

 ## Speech Synthesis

-Talk Calendar uses its own built-in diphone speech synthesizer.
-A diphone is a sound unit composed of two adjacent partial phonemes i.e. the second half of the first phoneme and the first half of the second phoneme.
-Words are formed as sequences of elementary speech units called phonemes.
-A phoneme is the smallest unit of sound that distinguishes one word from another word and there are 44 phonemes in the English language.
-The synthesizer uses a set of pre-recorded diphone sound samples and concatenates these to produce synthesized speech output for a given text input.

-The voice used by Talk Calendar is based on the diphone collection created by Alan W Black and Kevin Lenzo which is free for use for any purpose (commercial or otherwise) and subject to the pretty light restrictions [detailed here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).
-I have used the same licence for the voice that I have created.
-There is information about recording your own diphones [here](http://festvox.org/bsv/x2401.html) and in the speech synthesis lecture by Professor Alan W Black [here](https://www.youtube.com/watch?v=eDjtEsOvouM&t=1459s).

-My diphone speech synthesizer has a number of limitations.

-1. It uses a small dictionary of approximately 56,600 English words.
-If a word is not recognised by the dictionary it is skipped over.

-2. Apostrophes and other special characters are not used as inserting these into the database can cause errors.
-There are two types of apostrophes.
-Apostrophes of possession and contraction.
-Possessive apostrophes indicate ownership of something, like in the following sentence: "Dog's birthday".
-You have to enter the word name without an apostrophe e.g. dogs.
-Contraction apostrophes are used to shorten words.
-For example, "It's a nice day outside" which is expanded as "It is a nice day outside".
-Use the expanded version with the Talk Calendar diphone speech synthesizer.

-3. The pronunciation of some words is poor.
-There is very little information on-line about how to convert words to a diphone list.
-In many cases I have made an educated guess.
-More work is needed on word pronunciation.
+Talk Calendar incorporates a small word-based speech synthesizer used to concatenate and play-back pre-recorded English words using the computer speaker.
+The voice used by this version of Talk Calendar is based on my own recordings and so is subject to same license as the project.
+The voice will be improved and updated in future versions of the project.

 Many open source and commercial speech synthesizers use the formant speech synthesis approach.
 For example, the excellent [eSpeak](https://espeak.sourceforge.net/) open source speech synthesizer for Linux and Windows uses a formant synthesis method.
 I had considered using eSpeak rather than code my own speech synthesizer but I discovered that some of its components may not be compatible with the GTK LGPL v2.1 license.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 [license](https://espeak.sourceforge.net/license.html).
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).

-Consequently, as Talk Calendar is a hobby project I would rather just use my own diphone-based speech synthesizer to avoid any potential license compatibility issues with using eSpeak.
-Even with its limitations, my diphone speech synthesizer is functional and has been coded from scratch using C and GTK4.
-It is more versatile than my previous speech synthesizer which was based on concatenating and playing back pre-recorded English words.
+Consequently, as Talk Calendar is a hobby project I would rather just use my own small word-based speech synthesizer  to avoid any potential license compatibility issues with using eSpeak.

 I have also been working on a formant speech synthesizer the details of which can be found [here](https://github.com/crispinprojects/formant-synthesizer) but the sound quality is very robotic with buzzing and humming background noise.